Robinson Funeral Homes Are Prepared to Safely Care for Families During the COVID-19 Pandemic

 - Our staff remains vigilant about cleaning our facilities and ensuring we’re all following recommended healthy habits, such as staying home when sick, washing our hands, and covering coughs and sneezes.
 The CDC and our local public health officials have offered a lot of helpful guidance for businesses on this topic, which we continue to follow.

 - Making funeral arrangements or advance funeral planning by phone or teleconference if families prefer not to make in-person arrangements.
-Helping families with options including a private funeral now and/or a memorial service at a later date when the ban has been lifted.

 - We continue, as always to provide hand sanitizer stations throughout our facilities.
 We have enacted extra cleaning both morning and night, in all public areas.